 • major future works.

-Prestigious older buildings may require:
+High-standard older buildings may require:

-• facade renovations,
+• façade renovations,

 • roof repairs,